LAND ROVER DISCOVERY 3.0 SDV6 HSE 5dr Auto 4x4/Crossover

 United Kingdom

-2014 Land Rover Discovery 3.0 SDV6 HSE 5dr Auto 4x4/Crossover with 55487miles.
+2016 Land Rover Discovery 3.0 SDV6 HSE 5dr Auto 4x4/Crossover with 11062miles.
 In excellent condition, well equipped specification, this Buyacar certified used car can be ordered online and delivered to your door.
 Incredible monthly finance packages available, 6.9% APR representative.
 Price includes a finance contribution, visit our website www.buyacar.co.uk for more information, and the other colours available from 1000's of Buyacar certified used vehicles in stock.

 Having just given up racing motorcycl...